Copper phthalocyanine: Toxicity and hazards

 The compound is not toxic to fish or plants, possibly because it is non-biodegradable.
 No specific dangers have been associated with this compound.
-Oral LD_{50} in mammals is estimated to be greater than 5 g per kg, with no ill effects found at that level of ingestion, for chronic ingestion estimated dose of low concern was 0.2 mg/kg per day in rats.
-No evidence indicates carcinogenic effects.
+Oral LD_{50} in mammals is estimated to be greater than 5 g per kg, with no ill effects found at that level of ingestion.
+For chronic ingestion estimated dose of low concern was 0.2 mg/kg per day in rats.
+There is no evidence of carcinogenic effects.
 Sulfonated phthalocyanine has been found to cause neuroanatomical defects in developing chicken embryos when injected directly into incubating eggs.